xidaniel/GitHub-Visual/README.md

-# Repositories Visualization of Brown-ccv
+# Repositories Visualization and Archived Recommendation of Brown-ccv

-## About The Project
+## About

 The main objective is to develop a Front End Web Application that provides a summary or visualization that helps CCV determine which of its public repositories in the [brown-ccv GitHub organization](https://github.com/brown-ccv) could/should be archived.